How to Plan a Travel Budget: 12 Tips to Enjoy More While Spending Less

 Pack a snack.

 Don’t satisfy your hunger in the tourist areas.
-If you are beckoned in to sit and shown an English menu in a non-English speaking country - know you could do WAY BETTER!
-If my hunger-grump is long past reasonable, I get a drink and a nibble instead of a meal to tie me over.
+If you are beckoned in to sit and shown an English menu in a non-English speaking country, know you could do WAY BETTER!
+If my hunger-grump is long past reasonable, I get a drink and a nibble instead of a meal to tide me over.

 4. Saving Money on Activities: Having Fun!